tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 * Who performs algorithmic trading?

   **Answer:** Anyone that can code can create their own algorithmic trading bot.
-Traditionally, Quantitative analysts or, quant traders, create algorithmic trading models and are often required to have at least a masters or PhD degree level with a familiar background in statistics, but with human-friendly programming languages like Python and analytical tools and machine learning libraries, anyone can learn to build a very powerful algorithmic trader.
+Traditionally, Quantitative analysts or quant traders create algorithmic trading models and are often required to have at least a master's or Ph.D. degree level with a familiar background in statistics.
+However, with human-friendly programming languages like Python, analytical tools, and machine learning libraries, anyone can learn to build a very powerful algorithmic trader.

 Ask if there are any questions before moving on.